KasperFyhn/generative-ai-course/Use cases/Get feedback.md

 Writing is a fundamental skill in academia and beyond.
 In this module, we will explore how generative AI can be utilized to provide valuable feedback on writing, offering suggestions for improving clarity, coherence, and overall writing style.

 Writing is a dynamic process that involves not only the generation of ideas but also the articulation of those ideas in a clear and compelling manner.
-Generative AI can serve as a virtual writing assistant, offering constructive feedback to enhance the quality of written work.
+Generative AI can serve as a virtual writing assistant, offering constructive feedback from various perspectives to enhance the quality of written work.

 ## Use-case